Sharma11-NU/gc-at-content-calculator/README.md

 Display a bar plot of GC and AT content.

 ## Plot Explanation
 The script uses the matplotlib library to create a bar plot that visually compares the GC content and AT content percentages.
-This helps you quickly understand the composition of your DNA sequence in a clear and graphical way.
+This helps to quickly understand the composition of your DNA sequence in a clear and graphical way.

 The x-axis shows the categories: GC Content and AT Content.
 The y-axis shows their corresponding percentages.